Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Experiments with Grad-ECLIP

-The insertion/deletion curves for top-1 accuracy are presented in Fig.~\ref{fig:faithfulness}, and the corresponding area under the curve (AUC) with top-1 and top-5 accuracy are presented in Tab.~\ref{tab:del_ins_imagenet}.
-Steeper drop of performance with deletion steps corresponds to a lower deletion AUC, while quicker increase of performance with insert steps outputs a higher insertion AUC.
-Our method obtains the fastest performance drop for Deletion and largest performance increase for Insertion compared with most related works, showing that regions highlighted in our heat maps better represent explanations of CLIP.
-CLIPSurgery has comparable results to ours for Insertion, while performs poorly when evaluated with Deletion.
+The insertion/deletion curves for top-1 accuracy are presented in Fig.~\ref{fig:faithfulness} \red{right}, and AUC values for top-1 and top-5 accuracy are presented in Tab.~\ref{tab:del_ins_imagenet}.
+Our method obtains the fastest performance drop for Deletion and the largest performance increase for Insertion compared with most related works \red{(p$<$.001)}, showing that regions highlighted in our heat maps better represent explanations of CLIP.
+CLIPSurgery has comparable results to ours for Insertion \red{(p$=$0.374, 0.413, 0.074, 0.425)}, while performing poorly when evaluated with Deletion.
 The reason is that CLIPSurgery exhibits heat maps with nearly the same high values on the explained target region, so that the deletion operation fails to delete the most important pixels on the image at the beginning steps, which causes the deletion curve to decrease gradually, producing the high deletion AUC.
-Since CLIPSurgery can locate the explanation target with high values on the heat map, it performs well in the Insertion test.
-Our method without using the \zcyy{spatial importance} (w/o $\lambda_{i}$) has slightly worse performance, but is still better than other baselines.
+Since CLIPSurgery can locate the explanation target with high values on the heat map, it performs well in the Insertion test. \red{Overall, combining the deletion and insertion, our method has achieved the highest results in terms of IMD (p$<$.001), which shows that changing image inputs based on Grad-ECLIP maps produces the greatest impact on the model prediction.} Our method without using the spatial importance (w/o $\lambda_{i}$) has slightly worse performance, but is still better than other baselines.
 As with \cite{chefer2021transformer, chefer2021generic}, we also use both the ground-truth class and the predicted class as the text prompt to generate heat maps, and our method is consistent with them, showing gains when using ground-truth text prompts.